 Social media juggernauts like Facebook and YouTube have embraced vertical video formats in recent years.
 Even YouTube dabbles in vertical video.
 The newer generation of social media apps, like Snapchat and Tik Tok, use vertical video almost exclusively.
 While most platforms now support (and even prefer) vertical video, they each have different standards.
 Here’s a look at what you need to know to make vertical videos that work on the most popular social media platforms.

 Vertical Video Dimensions and Aspect Ratios

-Using the right aspect ration helps your video display correctly and prevents distortion or clipping.
+Using the right aspect ratio helps your video display correctly and prevents distortion or clipping.
 For a more comprehensive look at aspect ratios read our complete guide to aspect ratios.

 Vertical Video Recording Tips